EthereumCommonwealth/Auditing/README.md

 ![alt text](https://github.com/sneg55/Auditing/blob/master/callisto-badge.png)

 Anyone can submit a request of a security audit for an open-source smart-contract.
 After the creation of a security audit request, we will contact the developers of the smart contract being audited.
 Until we receive the response from the developers, the audit request will be assigned a `low priority` status.
 Low priority status is unassigned when we receive the confirmation from the developers.
-Confirmed audit requests are processed first.
+Confirmed audit requests are processed ahead of unconfirmed requests.

 # Submitting an audit request